ska-telescope/tmc-prototype/docs/src/getting_started/getting_started.rst

 ===============

-This page contains instructions for software developers who want to get started with usage and development of the TMC Leaf Nodes.
+This page contains instructions for software developers who want to get started with usage and development of the TMC SDP Leaf Nodes.

 Background
 ----------